annahallx127/HW4Stocks/res/README.txt

 internet.
 As such, data may become outdated if the user does not update the database regularly.
 The program comes with a preloaded database (AAPL and GOOG) for demonstration purposes, but any other stocks must be queried by the user.

+In the GUI:
+The user is able to buy and sell stocks, create, load, and save portfolios.
+As well as query the value and composition of the chosen portfolio.